Reviewed Date: 11/09/2022

-The counties and cities that have opted-out of the residential inspection program represent approximately 20 percent of the state’s population.
-A list of the residential inspection program status of all Tennessee counties and cities is presented later in this section.
+The counties and cities that have opted out of the residential inspection program represent approximately 20 percent of the state’s population.
+A list of the residential inspection program status of all Tennessee counties and cities is available from the State of Tennessee website.